greenmindPDX/sinatra-template/README.md

 Q. Why doesn't [fill in your favorite Rails thing] work?

 A. Sinatra is extremely lightweight.
 Routing is done through app.rb.
-Mostly autoloading doesn't work as expected, so you have to do a lot of `require_relative.` We are also a little limited because of some of JRuby's oddness
+Mostly autoloading doesn't work as expected, so you have to do a lot of `require_relative.` We are also a little limited because of some of JRuby's oddness.

 ## TODOs ##

-Add cuke tests
+Make cukes run to match HSQ deployment

 ## TESTING (so far) ##
-Spin up an instance with bash, then `docker-compose run -e 'ENV=test' jruby -S rake db:setup`
+Spin up a container, then `docker-compose run -e 'ENV=test' jruby -S rake db:setup`

+Then run the test suite:
+1. `docker-compose run -e 'ENV=test' api jruby -S rspec`
-Then run the test suite with `docker-compose run -e 'ENV=test' api jruby -S rspec spec/`
+2. `docker-compose run -e 'ENV=test' api jruby -S cucumber`

 ## Troubleshooting ##